parvezs27/Datajobsanalysis/README.md

 **SQL** was associated with all the top paying jobs, followed by **Python** for 7 and **Tableau** for 6 jobs.

 Generally, a traditional Data Analyst toolkit comprises of tools such as SQL (to query databases), Python (for advanced analyses) or R (for advanced analyses/statistical analyses), Tableau (for dashboards and visualisations) and Microsoft Excel.
-Therefore, it makes logical sense for the most foundational and important Data Analyst skills to be the repeatedly associated with top paying roles.
+Therefore, it makes logical sense for the most foundational and important Data Analyst skills to be repeatedly associated with top paying roles.

 ## 3. The most in-demand skills for Data Analysts